samsuh/2026-journal/README.md

 - B dim (dim 7), BDF
 - C major (octave, CEG

-following the 'play, skip, play, skip, play' pattern on the intervals,
+following the 'play, skip, play, skip, play' pattern on the intervals.
+These are all in the key of C Major.
 - CEG - starting with CEG the root. then drop the lowest note, and add the next skip+play.
 - EGB - the next note would be playing the dim7 B note.
 C+EGB makes it C with an E minor (minor 3 in  key of C).
 - GBD - After E minor, next would then be a D note.
 C+E+ **GBD** which would be a G major chord the Major 5.